Find Affordable College Courses

 16 Yearly Graduations

 George Washington University comes in at #9 on our list of the most popular colleges offering doctor's degrees in higher education/higher education administration.
 Each year, around 27,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $57,894 per year, while in-state graduate students, on average, pay $32,850 per year.
-During the 2020-2021 academic year, 16 people received their doctor's degree in higher education/higher education administration from GWU.
-Of these students, 81% were women and 56% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $64,508 per year, while in-state graduate students, on average, pay $35,100 per year.
+During the most recent year for which we have data, 16 people received their doctor's degree in higher education/higher education administration from GWU.
+About 77% of this group were women, and 46% were students from an underrepresented racial-ethnic group.

 16 Yearly Graduations

 University of St. Augustine for Health Sciences is the 9th most popular school in the nation for students seeking a doctor's degree in higher education/higher education administration.
 Roughly 4,700 attend the school each year.
-For the 2020-2021 academic year, 16 doctor's degrees were handed out to higher education/higher education administration majors at USAHS.
-About 94% of this group were women, and 19% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 16 people received their doctor's degree in higher education/higher education administration from USAHS.
+About 73% of this group were women, and 35% were students from an underrepresented racial-ethnic group.

 #11